messi-yang/react-universal-redux-starter-kit/README.md

 It's the starter kit to build up universal structure of react with redux.
 We use as less code as we can to build up universal, I hope you will like it!

+## Before staring it, something you must to know

+1. Of course, React, Redux, Isomorphic(Universal), ES6, eslint, npm, node.
+2. [redux-thunk](https://github.com/gaearon/redux-thunk) => Help Redux do synchronized actions.
+3. [webpack-dev-middleware](https://github.com/webpack/webpack-dev-middleware) => Help react to do hot reload on client side.
+4. [webpack-hot-middleware](https://github.com/glenjamin/webpack-hot-middleware) => Help you do hot reload in server-side.
+5. [isomorphic-fetch](https://github.com/matthew-andrews/isomorphic-fetch) => Use fetch in both client and server side.
+6. [webpack-isomorphic-tools](https://github.com/halt-hammerzeit/webpack-isomorphic-tools) => Help you deal with some files in isomorphic structure, make it avaible on both client and server side.
+7. [dotenv](https://github.com/bkeepers/dotenv) => Help you easily write configs.
+8. [extract-text-webpack-plugin](https://github.com/webpack/extract-text-webpack-plugin) Extract all your css in one file for server-side use.
+9. Container Design Pattern of React Redux

 ## Clone repository
 Clone the repository